-F. GIFT OF ENCUMBERED PROP-ERTY.
+G. GIFT OF ENCUMBERED PROPERTY.

 A grantor may make a gift of encumbered property even if the grantee assumes an obligation to extinguish the encumbrance.
 Taylor v.
 Sanford, 108 Tex.
 340, 193 S.W.
 661, 662 (1917); Kiel v.
 Brinkman, 668 S.W.2d 926, 929 (Tex.
 App.--Houston [14th Dist.]
 1984, no writ) (no showing that parents transferred land to son in exchange for his extinguishing the debt); Van v.
 Webb, 237 S.W.2d 827, 832 (Tex.
 Civ.
 App.--Amarillo 1951, writ ref'd n.r.e.).
 The gift extends to the equity in the property.
 To the extent the debt is assumed by the grantee, the transaction is a purchase.
 If the grantee is married, the credit is community credit.

 III.
-DEVISE AND DESCENT.
-Property acquired during marriage by devise or descent is separate property.
+DEVISE AND DESCENT.Property acquired by a spouse by devise or descent is separate property.
 Tex.
 Const. art.
 XVI, § 15, and TEX.
 FAM.
 CODE § 3.001(2).
+State Bar of Texas Pattern Jury Charges - Family & Probate (2018).
 PJC 202.03 defines "devise" as "acquisition of property by last will and testament.
 PJC 202.03 defines "descent" as "acquisition of property by inheritance without a will."
+A "testamentary trust" is an express trust created in a last will and testament.
+The assets bequeathed to the trustee of a testamentary trust for the benefit of a married beneficiary are owned by the trustee not by the spouse, and are therefore not martial property.
+However, the beneficiary's beneficial interest in the trust property is owned by the spouse, and since it was acquired by devise, it is separate property.

-Under Texas law, legal title vests in estate beneficiaries immediately upon the death of the donor.
-TEX.
-ESTATES CODE § 101.001(a)(1); Dyer v.
+Under Texas law, legal title vests in estate beneficiaries immediately upon the death of the decedent.
+Tex.
+Estates Code § 101.001(a)(1); Dyer v.
 Eckols, 808 S.W.2d 531, 533 (Tex.
 App.--Houston [14th Dist.]
 1991, writ dism'd by agr.).
-An argument can therefore be made that income of an estate is community property of the married heirs or devisees, even though the assets are titled in the decedent and the income arising from the assets may still be in the hands of the executor.
+An argument can be made that a spouse's share of the income of a decedent's estate is community property of the spouse, even before the assets are titled in the decedent's name and even though the income arising from the assets may still be in the hands of the executor.
+However, if the bequest is made in trust for the benefit of a spouse, the income would belong to the trustee, and would not be marital property.